MouthShut.com: History

 Faisal Farooqui conceived the idea of a review website in 1998 while attending the State University of New York at Binghamton.
 He recognized the significance of customer feedback for business growth during a class.

 He returned to India and launched MouthShut.com in late 2000.
 The platform was initially marketed via a curated email list of 1800 individuals, including contacts of the company's initial employees, staff, friends, and relatives.

 Later, Farooqui used the rear space of auto rickshaws as a medium to promote the website.
 In 2001, the team implemented a 'Dial-the-CEO' option, allowing users to provide direct feedback.

 Video reviews for products and services were enabled on the platform in December 2006.

 In May 2007, Farooqui expanded the video review concept into a dedicated video review platform, Dekhona.com.

 In December 2008, the platform introduced mobile reviews that could be posted via an SMS shortcode.

 In July 2012, the website transitioned from a reviews-only platform to one providing buying guides.

 Products

 In May 2011, MouthShut.com launched Dealface.com, a website offering sales deals across industry segments.
 This was later integrated into Mouthshut.com.

 In May 2014, the company launched its mobile application for Android and iOS.

 Awards and recognition

 In 2006, MouthShut received the Manthan Award for Best Youth Website from the Govt. of India.

 MouthShut.com received the Best Portal of the Year - Gold award at the first India Digital Media Awards.

 MouthShut CEO Faisal Farooqui has been credited with introducing Web 2.0 concepts in India.

+Faisal is mentioned as one of the first Indian dotcom founders of the 21st century.